Skip to content

 What is the relationship between this initiative and existing health data standards such as OMOP, HL7, or DCAT-AP?

-This initiative does not aim to create a new standard.
-Instead, it recognizes that existing standards such as OMOP, HL7, and DCAT-AP each serve different purposes and contain distinct types of content—ranging from data exchange formats to terminologies and domain-specific data models.
+This initiative does not aim to create a new standard or to replace existing standards, schemas, or ontologies.
+Instead, it recognizes that artifacts such as OMOP, HL7 standards such as FHIR, openEHR, and DCAT-AP serve different purposes and contain different kinds of content, including exchange structures, information models, terminologies, and other implementation-level artifacts.

 Why did Health-RI decide to build a new ontology instead of reusing existing ones from the biomedical and life sciences domains (like those in OBO Foundry)?
 (TBD)